Should I Get A Home Inspection?

 The buyer’s had ratified an offer on a newly constructed townhouse, with the help of a buyer’s agent.
 Fortunately the buyers listened to the agent’s advice and had a home inspection contingency written in the offer.

 As it turned out, the plumber had neglected to attach the drainage pipe from the tub to the main in the wall.
 When the inspector filled the tub, then unplugged it, all that water drained into the floor and drywall.
 One hour later, the floor gave way.
 Who would have suspected it in a brand new house?
-It doesn’t matter whether the house is 100 years old or brand new, there is always the possibility of Human Error.
+It doesn’t matter whether the house is 100 years old or brand new, Human Error is always possible.

 B. Fixing the Fix of the Fix

-I recently spent 2 hours with a first-time buyer and a home inspector in an historic home, one of my favorite inspection opportunities…I learn so much.
+I spent three hours with a first-time buyer and a home inspector in an historic home.
+This is one of my favorite inspection opportunities…I learn so much.
 The home had over $50,000 in renovations, all beautifully done.
 When examining the electrical system, we discovered that because a series of fixes had been done by different electricians over the years, the electrical wiring wasn’t even grounded.
 Keep in mind, all the electrical work was done by a licensed contractor.
 He had just missed the fix of a previous fix which altered what had originally been a grounding line.

 Who would have suspected a licensed electrician would have missed it?
-It’s easy to see that a contractor is focused on the task at hand, not necessarily looking at the previous job.
+Sometimes a contractor is focused on the task at hand, not necessarily looking at the previous job.
 Again, Human Error.

 The cost of a home inspection can be anywhere between $350 and $500 on the average house.
-It is so worth it when you find something major.
-If you discover something that you just can’t live with, ie. a cracked foundation, the inspection is the contingency that gets you out of having to buy the home…off the hook, and gets your deposit back.
-If you still want the house, the inspection is the contingency that you can use to negotiate with the seller to address it.
+However, it is so worth it when you find something major.
+If you discover something that you just can’t live with, ie. a sinking foundation, the inspection is the contingency that gets you out of having to buy the home.
+It gets you off the hook, and gets your deposit back.
+If you still want the house, you can negotiate with the seller to address the issue.

+Most importantly, a home inspection is worth the peace of mind.
 I would also point out that it’s worth it even when you don’t find something major.
-It is worth the peace of mind.
-It is worth having a licensed professional going over your future home with a fine-toothed comb, teaching you all about the inward workings of your number one investment.
+Hiring a licensed professional to go over your future home with a fine-toothed comb is well worth the cost.
+The inspector will teach you all about the inward workings of your home.
 Understanding the systems and physical aspects of your home is important for a homeowner.
-At the very least, you’ll get an idea of what you will face in the aspect of future expenditures.
+In addition, you’ll get an idea of what you will face in the aspect of future expenditures.

 Should I get a home inspection?
 The home inspection is your safety net.
 If at all possible, write that contingency in to the purchase offer.
 At worst, you’ll give yourself an out.
 At best, you’ll give yourself peace of mind.
-Most of all, it will be an important education that will be invaluable for you to take the best care of your number one financial investment.
+Most of all, it will be an important education.
+Understanding the systems of your home will equip you to take the best care of your number one financial investment.

 - In his article Tips for Buying A New Construction Home, Cincinatti real estate agent Paul Sian gives an excellent tip to new home buyers: “Many builders will give a one year warranty on new construction homes, so it is a good idea during the 11th month after moving into your new home to have a home inspector come out and look over the home again.”
 If the home inspection reveals anything that needs attention, it will most likely be under the builder’s warranty.

 - In this Realtor.com article, Seven Things Your Home Inspector Wishes You Knew, author Jamie Wiebe wisely points out to buyers that anything can be fixed.
-Some things sound scary, especially after so many news reports, but there is a solution for every problem.
-All can be negotiated after the home inspection report, if that’s what a buyer chooses.
-The only issue that might be worth stressing about is a water issue, and the only stress should be that the issue is dealt with before settling on the house..
+While some things may sound scary, especially after so many news reports, there is a solution for every problem.
+All items are negotiable after the home inspection report, if that’s what a buyer chooses.
+Incidentally, the only issue that might be worth stressing about is a water issue, and the only stress should be that the issue is dealt with before settling on the house...

 - Seven Important Things to Look for When Viewing a Home is a great resource for home buyers.
-Kyle Hiscock, Rochester Real Estate Agent, lists the seven most costly system fixes in a home, the items that buyers need to watch out for when they are considering a home for purchase.
+Kyle Hiscock, Rochester Real Estate Agent, lists the seven most costly system fixes in a home.
+These are items that buyers need to watch out for when they are considering a home for purchase..

 - And finally, here is some Real Home Inspection Advice from a Real Home Inspector.
 Mike Chamberlain, owner of MC2 Home Inspections LLC, explains in great detail what a home inspector is ACTUALLY required to do during a home inspection.
 This is according to the standards of practice from the largest home inspection organization in the world, InterNACHI (International Association of Certified Home Inspectors).
 This will be an excellent resource if you’re a buyer asking the question, Should I Get A Home Inspection?

-If you’re in the market, give us a call to get buyer representation and sound advice about today’s Central Maryland real estate market.
+If you are ready for a home purchase in central Maryland, give us a call.
+We offer buyer representation and sound advice about today’s Central Maryland real estate market.
 Feel free to contact us for our pick of superior local home inspectors.

 Chris Highland – 301-401-5119.
 Chris@ChrisHighland.com